 Key Takeaways:

-- Sabrina Carpenter and Kendall Jenner are the current locks, both are trading well above 90¢.
+- Sabrina Carpenter, Bad Bunny and Kendall Jenner are the current locks, all three are trading above 90¢.

-- Traders remain split on whether or not Frank Ocean will appear on the museum steps this year.
+- Traders had been split on whether or not Frank Ocean will appear on the museum steps this year, but a 'Yes' for Ocean has plummeted in the past month.

 Here’s what we do know: Beyoncé, Nicole Kidman and Venus Williams will be joining former editor-in-chief of Vogue Anna Wintour as co-chairs of the 2026 Met Gala, so get ready for some unique looks from them on the night.
 We’d expect nothing less.